chicken and vegetable skewers being cooked on a grill

 Selecting Your Charcoal

 For beginners, starting with charcoal briquettes might be easier due to their consistent burn time and heat.
 As you gain more experience, experimenting with lump charcoal can add new dimensions to your grilling.
 Some grilling enthusiasts even use a combination of both to take advantage of the extended burning time of briquettes and the intense heat and flavor of lump charcoal.
+Curious to learn how much charcoal you need for your grill?
+Check out or post here.

 Setting Up Your Charcoal Grill